-- STREAMLINED: Too often, literacy intervention programs tend to overwhelm teachers with too many activities, redundant worksheets, and complex teaching manuals.
+- STREAMLINED: Too often, literacy intervention programs tend to overwhelm teachers with too many activities, redundant worksheets, and complicated teaching manuals.
 With a basic overview of Orton-Gillingham’s teaching methodologies and step by step instruction, teaching with LiteraSee is uncomplicated and enjoyable!

 - TIME-SAVING: The literacy concept of the day is succinctly explained at the top of each page and on the corresponding LiteraSee card; there is no need to search through a separate manual to teach a lesson.
-Lesson plans can be reused when placed in a sheet protector so there is no waste of time at the copy machine!
+Lesson plans can be reused when placed in a sheet protector, so there is no waste of time at the copy machine!
 A daily log of the lesson is kept with the students' writing portion of the lesson.

 - WORKSHEETS: Worksheets are included as needed to help the student practice some of the more difficult concepts.

 - ORGANIZED: LiteraSee lessons include check-off sheets of sounds learned and lessons completed to quickly see what the student has learned and what will come next.

 FUN AND ENGAGING!